 cmil = = 65,790 cmils

 To calculate the voltage drop, we rearrange the equation.

 = 14.87% voltage drop

 Looking at the NEC Table 8 of Chapter 9, a #2 conductor has a cross-sectional area of 66,360 cmils.
 This is greater than the calculated 65,790 cmils.
-This makes a #2 conductor a good choice so far.
+So, a #2 conductor is a solid choice for now.

-We first calculate the total voltage drop allowed in the branch circuit: 240 volts x 0.03 = 7.2 volts.
-Where the voltage at the load end of the circuit can be no less than 232.8 volts.
+We start by calculating the total voltage drop allowed in the branch circuit, where 240 volts x 0.03 = 7.2 volts.
+The voltage at the load end of the circuit must be no less than 232.8 volts.

 K constant = 12.9 ohms-cmil per foot

 Length (L) = 900 feet